Bryan De La Cruz Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 11th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in the league.

-- The Pirates have a 4.41 team ERA that ranks 18th across all MLB pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.37).

-- Ortiz gets the start for the Pirates, his eighth of the season.
-He is 1-3 with a 4.30 ERA and 26 strikeouts in 37 2/3 innings pitched.
+- Bido (0-1) takes the mound for the Pirates to make his third start this season.

-- In his last appearance on Sunday, the righty threw 4 2/3 innings against the Milwaukee Brewers, giving up one earned run while surrendering four hits.
+- In his last time out on Monday, the righty threw six innings against the Chicago Cubs, allowing three earned runs while surrendering five hits.

-- The 24-year-old has put up an ERA of 4.30, with 6.2 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.